 - Keeping people and property safer while also being more secure from cyber-attacks (grid cyber security)

 This requires a new, holistic approach to managing electrical power.
-Innovative power distribution systems are embedding intelligence throughout the power network.
+Innovative power solutions are embedding intelligence throughout the power network.
 All energy assets, starting from power supply and including the building automation system, are connected and communicating.
 Premise-based or cloud-hosted software enables real-time ‘edge control’ of the power network, as well as advanced energy analytics.

 IoT-enabled EcoStruxureTMPower by Schneider Electric is an example of this new breed of solution, unifying aspects of power and energy management into a single, secure, mobile-accessible platform.
 Such systems can automate decisions and control at the operational level, while helping facility and services teams respond more quickly to potential risks, streamline workflows, and better predict maintenance needs.
 Analytic applications and enhanced services turn big data into actionable insights, making it easier and faster to reveal potential opportunities, to make decisions, and to improve building performance to extract the greatest value from your infrastructure and energy contracts.